Glasgow Warriors: Professional model: Club or District debate

 It was not clear which route professionalism would go in Scotland.
 This created a turbulent start for professionalism in Scotland and left Scotland far behind fast-embracing Ireland in the set up of its professional structure.
 The first season of the Heineken Cup in 1995–96 was run without any Scottish teams in European competition.

 An EGM was held by the SRU for its member clubs to debate the matter and try and settle the issue on 8 February 1996.
-The SRU management was in favour of districts and its Vice-President Fred McLeod, and Jim Telfer argued for the proposal.
+The SRU management was in favour of districts and its Vice-president Fred McLeod, and Jim Telfer argued for the proposal.
 In favour of the clubs to be represented in Europe were former Scotland internationalists Gavin Hastings and Keith Robertson.
 Critically a speech from the floor from Brian Simmers of Glasgow Academicals – arguing that Hastings and Robertson didn't have the best interests of Scottish rugby at heart and they were arguing only for their own clubs – swung the debate and the District model won by 178 to 24.

 The four amateur district teams Glasgow, Edinburgh, South of Scotland and North and Midlands were to become the professional sides Glasgow Warriors, Edinburgh Rugby, Border Reivers and the Caledonia Reds.

 Professionalisation: Glasgow Warriors

 Glasgow Rugby was created in 1996 to compete in the Heineken Cup, because the Scottish Rugby Union did not think that Scottish club sides would be able to compete against the best teams from France and England.
+As the District sides picked the best club players from their respective areas, it was felt that they stood more chance of competing with the other nation's sides.

 For a detailed season by season guide of Glasgow Warriors history see: